CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/Specification.md

 of aproximately 3 levels.
 The first level where the player will interview some randomly generated interns, the second level where player will assign interns that they hired from the first level to projects that will be generated from our game.
 The final level is when the player will assign the intern they believe performed the best to one final project.

-As soon as the game is started (when our SPhase starts running), a GameManager will be created to manage this game.
-GameManager will also ask the user for it's name to start the game.
-After receiving the User's first input, It will instantiate useCase class GameGenerator, which will create the list of interns and projects needed for this game.
-It will store this information in HRSystem.
+As soon as the game is started (when our SPhase starts running), SPhase will ask the player for it's name to start the game.
+A GameManager will also be created to manage all inputs and outputs of the game.
+After receiving the User's first input, GameManager will instantiate useCase class GameGenerator, which will create the list of interns and projects needed for this game.
+It will store this information in HRSystem, and also store the name of the Player.
 Then, it will prompt the player to start the interview Level.

 - While running the game, we have some game prompts: